levuvietphong/pyTCR/joss/paper.md

 # Statement of need
 TCs -- that is, hurricanes and tropical storms -- are among the most destructive weather events, causing massive economic and human losses worldwide each year [@Krichene:2023].
 In the United States, hurricanes even trigger a surge of deaths long after the storms through complex chains of lasting impacts [@Young:2024].
 Much of the damage caused by TCs is done by water – particularly by torrential rainfall (which is sensitive to a variety of a storm's structural characteristics, intensity, and movement) and subsequent flooding [@Shi:2024;@Zhang:2018].
-Accurately capturing TC rainfall characteristics at high spatial (~ 1 km) and temporal resolution (e.g, hourly) is therefore of critical importance.
+Accurately capturing TC rainfall characteristics at high spatial (< 10 km) and temporal resolution (e.g, hourly) is therefore of critical importance.
 Moreover, a growing body of evidence suggests that TC rainfall is becoming more intense under a warming climate due to the Clapeyron–Clausius scaling of water vapor in the atmosphere, increasing the likelihood of extreme rainfall and flooding [@Emanuel:2021;@Zhu:2021].
 Given the societal consequences of TCs, it is crucial to understand not only TC risk in the current climate, but also how the risk might evolve with warming.
 Advancing tools and models to accurately and efficiently quantify these risks is of great importance.

 The ability of GCMs to simulate climate extremes has been significantly improved over the past few decades, primarily those participating in the Coupled Model Intercomparison Project phase 6 or CMIP6 [@Eyring:2016;@Kim:2020].
 These climate models have become one of the main tools used for exploring the effect of global warming on precipitation and climate variability [@Emanuel:2021;@Le:2021;@Le:2023].
-While high-resolution GCMs (i.e., HighResMIP) have improved the representation of TCs [@Haarsma:2016;@Li:2018;@Zhang:2024], they remain too computationally expensive for risk analysis, which requires robust sampling of extreme rainfall events. `pyTCR` responds to this need for an easy to use and efficient tool that faciliate TC rainfall analysis across scales.
-It takes the advantage of synthetic downscaling approach that can generate large ensembles of synthetic hurricanes at the basin (ocean) scale based on comprehensive climate conditions from observations and reanalysis data and GCM simulations [@Emanuel:2008;@Lin:2023].
+While high-resolution GCMs (i.e., HighResMIP) have improved the representation of TCs [@Haarsma:2016;@Li:2018;@Zhang:2024], they remain too computationally expensive for risk analysis, which requires robust sampling of extreme rainfall events. `pyTCR` responds to this need for an easy to use and efficient tool that faciliates TC rainfall analysis across scales.
+It takes the advantage of synthetic downscaling approach that can generate large ensembles of synthetic TCs at the basin (ocean) scale based on comprehensive climate conditions from observations and reanalysis data and different GCM simulations [@Emanuel:2008;@Lin:2023].
 `pyTCR` provides a fast and highly efficient tool for risk analysis related to TC rainfall.

 # Mathematics
 `PyTCR` implements a TC rainfall model described in @Zhu:2013 and @Lu:2018 that simulates along-track convective rainfall by relating the precipitation rate to the total upward velocity within the TC vortex.
 We refer to the study by @Lu:2018 for detailed formulation of this model.
-Here we give a brief overview of the main rainfall mechanisms used in the model and `pyTCR`.
+Here we give a brief overview of the main rainfall mechanisms used in the model and implemented in `pyTCR`.

 Let $P$ be the precipitation rate [$LT^{-1}$] driven by TCs, it is calculated as:

 $$P = \epsilon_p \frac{\rho_{air}}{\rho_{liquid}} q_s \max(w,0)$$

 where $\epsilon_p$ is precipitation efficiency [-], $\rho_{air}$ and $\rho_{liquid}$ are the density of water vapor and liquid water [$ML^{-3}$], respectively (the ratio $\approx 0.0012$), $q_s$ is saturation specific \mbox{humidity [-]}, and $w$ is the upward vertical wind velocity [$LT^{-1}$] that brings surface moisture into the upper atmosphere.
+The key assumption is that TC rainfall is proportional to $w$.
 The core function of `pyTCR` includes estimating $w$ as a linear combination of five major components:

 \begin{equation}